gitacoco/dvia-2019/1.mapping-time/process/README.md

 ![illustrative images](./Sketch_wall_clock.jpg)
 #### Sketch 01: Bar Clock
 ##### Variables Used: Position, Size
 In this Bar Clock, the three bars that are from thickest to thinnest respectively stand for the hour hand, minute hand and second hand.
+They move from left to right at their own speed.

 #### Sketch 02: Pie Clock
 ##### Variables Used: Value, Size